kamadorueda/alejandra/README.md

     1. Checkout [Nixpkgs](https://github.com/nixos/nixpkgs) and run:

         ```bash
-        $ nix-env -qaP --json --drv-path > before
+        $ nix-env -qaf . --drv-path --xml > before
         ```

     1. Now format with Alejandra and run:

         ```bash
-        $ nix-env -qaP --json --drv-path > after
+        $ nix-env -qaf . --drv-path --xml > after
         ```

-    As of 2022-02-21,
+    As of 2022-06-22,
-    there are 46 differences in a set of 36314 derivations because of things like this:
+    there are 41 differences in a set of 38109 derivations because of things like this:

     ```